react-intl is optimized for both runtime & compile time rendering. Below are a few guidelines you can follow if you have a strict performance budget.

 - Desktop apps using Electron or CEF where you can preload/precompile things in advanced before runtime.

-Since this approach uses AST as the data source, changes to @formatjs/icu-messageformat-parser's AST will require cache invalidation.
+Since this approach uses AST as the data source, changes to

-AST is also slightly larger in size than regular string messages but can be efficiently compressed.
+AST is also slightly larger in size than regular string messages but can

-react-intl without parser (40% smaller)
+react-intl without parser (40% smaller)#

 If you've made sure all your messages & defaultMessages are precompiled as above, you can resolve @formatjs/icu-messageformat-parser to @formatjs/icu-messageformat-parser/no-parser during bundling to get a much smaller bundler (~40% less).
 For example: